juicedata/juicefs/docs/en/getting-started/for_distributed.md

 ---
-sidebar_label: Quick Start (Distributed)
+sidebar_label: Quick Start (Distributed Mode)
 sidebar_position: 3
 ---

-# JuiceFS Distributed Mode Quick Start Guide
+# JuiceFS Quick Start Guide for Distributed Mode

-The previous document ["JuiceFS Standalone Mode Quick Start Guide"](/community/quick_start_guide) created a file system that can be mounted on any host by using a combination of an "object store" and a "SQLite" database.
+The previous document ["JuiceFS Quick Start Guide for Standalone Mode "](/community/quick_start_guide) created a file system that can be mounted on any host by using a combination of an "object store" and a "SQLite" database.
 Thanks to the feature that the object store is accessible by any computer with privileges on the network, we can access the same JuiceFS file system on different computers by simply copying the SQLite database file to any computer that wants to access the store.

 Obviously, it is feasible to share the file system by copying the SQLite database between computers, but the real-time availability of the files is not guaranteed.
 Since SQLite is a single file database that cannot be accessed by multiple computers at the same time, we need to use a database that supports network access, such as Redis, PostgreSQL, MySQL, etc., in order to allow a file system to be mounted and read by multiple computers in a distributed environment.

-In this paper, based on the previous document, we further replace the database from a single-user "SQLite" to a multi-user "cloud database", thus realizing a distributed file system that can be mounted on any computer on the network for reading and writing.
+In this document, based on the previous document, we further replace the database from a single-user "SQLite" to a multi-user "cloud database", thus realizing a distributed file system that can be mounted on any computer on the network for reading and writing.

-## Web-based Database
+## Network Database

-The meaning of “Web Database" here refers to a database that allows multiple users to access it simultaneously over the network.
+The meaning of "Network Database" here refers to a database that allows multiple users to access it simultaneously over the network.
 From this perspective, the database can be simply divided into:

-1. **Stand-alone Database**: Such databases are single file and usually only accessible on a single machine, such as SQLite, Microsoft Access, etc.
+1. **Standalone Database**: such databases are single file and usually only accessible on a single machine, such as SQLite, Microsoft Access, etc.
-2. **Web-based Database**: Such databases are usually complex multi-file structures that provide nextwork-based access interfaces and support simultaneous multi-user access, such as Redis, PostgreSQL, etc.
+2. **Network Database**: such databases are usually complex multi-file structures that provide network-based access interfaces and support simultaneous multi-user access, such as Redis, PostgreSQL, etc.

 JuiceFS currently supports the following network-based databases.

 - **Key-Value Database**: Redis, TiKV
-- **Relational Databases**: PostgreSQL, MySQL, MariaDB
+- **Relational Database**: PostgreSQL, MySQL, MariaDB

 Different databases have different performance and stability, for example, Redis is an in-memory key-value database with excellent performance but relatively weak reliability, and PostgreSQL is a relational database with less performance than in-memory, but it is more reliable.